We use a number of pedagogies to ensure that we meet our curriculum intent; these are used when we plan our curriculum to inspire for our learners.

 - Every child in Year 4 has the opportunity to learn a musical instrument.

-- We offer a range of enrichment activities that go beyond the classroom (school council, mini police, Make A Difference group, Leaders at all levels, Djanogly Dozen experiences, school trips and visits, competitions, fundraising).
+- We offer a range of enrichment activities that go beyond the classroom (school council, mini police, Leaders at all levels, Djanogly Dozen experiences, curriculum choice days, school trips and visits, competitions, fundraising).
+These opportunities build throughout the school years with a individual enrichment offer for each year group.